 Installation

-command. - Once pip is installed, install Ansible using the
+- Once pip is installed, install Ansible using the sudo pip3 install ansiblecommand.

-command. - Ensure that Ansible is installed successfully using the
+- Ensure that Ansible is installed successfully using the ansible --versioncommand.

 Installing boto3 dependency